nycmeshnet/nycmesh.net/content/gsg/index.md

 ---
 **Last updated**

-11:00pm April 4, 2023
+4:00pm April 7, 2023

-**Apartment installs**

-153 active installs
+**Apartment installs (active)**

+154

-91: 410,131
+92: 410,131

 62: 460

-**APS in the laundries**
+**Laundry installs (active)**

+3

-As of April 1, 2023, 131 has operational AP in the laundry.
-410 and 460 have APs installed, but are waiting for a fiber splice.
+As of April 6, 2023, 131, 410 and 460 laundries have APs installed and working.

 **Computers in the Community Center**

 We are configuring two computers for the community center.
 These will have direct fiber connections and speeds of around 3 gigabits.
 They should be ready around April 18, 2023

-**Floors with raceway fiber**

-75/75
+All floor raceways and fiber have been completed

 **Fiber cut to 410**